 - Nawab Faizunnesa’s Rupjalal (Translation and Commentary).
 Leiden: E. J. Brill Publishers, 2009.

-- A War Heroine, I Speak (Translation of Neelima Ibrahim’s reportage on the rape victims of the liberation war of Bangladesh).
+- A War Heroine, I Speak (Translation of Neelima Ibrahim’s reportage on the rape survivors of the liberation war of Bangladesh).
 Dhaka: Bangla Academy, 2017.

-- Wounded Memories: the Written World of the War Heroines (under contract with the Brill Publishers).
+- Wounded Memories in Translation: the Written World of the War Heroines of the Liberation War of Bangladesh (under contract with the Brill Publishers).

 Selected Academic Articles:

 - “Women as Writers: Bengal: 19th to early 20th Century.”
 Brill Online Encyclopedia of Women and Islamic Culture.
 Ed.
 Suad Joseph.
 2017.

 - “Religion, Diaspora, and the Politics of a Homing Desire in the writings of Zia Haider Rahman, Tahmima Anam, and Monica Ali.”
 South Asian Diaspora, Special Issue.
 Eds.
 Mandal and Jain.
 Asiatic, 2017.

 - “Sultana’s Utopian Awakening: An Ecocritical Reading of Rokeya Sakhawat Hossain’s Sultana’s Dream,” in A Feminist Foremother: Critical Essays on Rokeya Sakhawat Hossain.
 Eds.
 Quayum and Hasan.
 New Delhi: Orient Blackswan, 2017.